 Arrays.fill(numbers, 100);

-This sets all values in the array to 100.
+This sets every value in the array to 100.

 Example: